slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 So HTA files are not subject to the same stringent restrictions as HTML pages.
 What's more, you can even use embedded JS or VBS code with ActiveX Object support such as `WScript.Shell`.
 This means you can potentially use an HTA to perform some malicious activity on the executing host machine.
 Sounds intriguing...

-So why don't we create an HTA that will download and execute our payload when it is run?
-In other words, a stager which upon being run will download and execute our shellcode loader program which in turn will execute our final _meterpreter_ shellcode.
+So why don't we create an HTA stager?

+In other words, a HTA which upon being run will download our shellcode loader program from a remote server and execute it which in turn will execute our final _meterpreter_ shellcode.
 Let's do that!

 Keep in mind that HTML Applications are executed using `mshta.exe`.